Applications for 2026–2027 are open!

 What is the income threshold for participating in BRYC?

-If BRYC determines that the student’s AGI is over $100,000, the family will be asked to make a one-time $500 donation in lieu of a participation fee.
+If BRYC determines that the student’s AGI is over $100,000, BRYC may request a fee for participation.

 Do I need to provide financial information for all the adults in my household?